iodepo/odis-arch/_sources/personas/persona.md

 ## About

-During the design process of the Ocean InfoHub (OIH), many of the design approached leverage three personas that help define the various archetypes of people who engage with OIH.
+During the design process of the Ocean InfoHub (ODIS), many of the design approached leverage three personas that help define the various archetypes of people who engage with ODIS.
 It should not be assumed these scope all the potential persona or that a person or organization scope only one.
 It is quite possible to many.
 These are simply design approaches representing potential models or characters.
-They are tools used in the design process of OIH.
+They are tools used in the design process of ODIS.

 ````{grid}

 ```{grid-item}
 ![](../images/personna.svg)

-Publisher: A key persona whose activities are covered in detail in [Publishing patterns for OIH](../publishing/publishing.md)
+Publisher: A key persona whose activities are covered in detail in [Publishing patterns for ODIS](../publishing/publishing.md)
 ```

 ```{grid-item}